 machine and the band saw I have placed it here in what I consider to be the order

-can satisfactorily be carried out on the lathe.
+be carried out on the lathe.

 The machine was purchased soon after such machines started to appear from the far

 east and at a time when their quality was at their lowest.
 Even so, with just a few